valentingarnier/valentingarnier.github.io/index.md

 |  9  | Austin Bergstrom International (US)         | 312          |
 |  10 | Tokyo Haneda International (JP)             | 290          |

-We see that each one of the three big clusters we entionned in air traffic (Nort America, Europe and Eastern Asia) has at least one airport that is really well connected to the rest of the network.
-We note that the is the country with the most connected airports.
+We see that each one of the three big clusters we mentionned earlier (Nort America, Europe and Eastern Asia) in the air traffic animation has at least one airport that is really well connected to the rest of the network.
+We note that the United States is the country with the most connected airports.

 Then we look at the betweeness of airports, this measure tells us which airports are used the most often to travel between any two random airports worldwide.
-Airports in the following list are the most frequently used when travelling between two airports with the least amounts of layovers:

 |N°   |Airport (Country)                             | Betweeness score |
 |:---:|:--------------------------------------------:|:----------------:|